REAPERali00/Projects/README.md

 # Project Portfolio

 This repository contains a collection of various projects demonstrating my skills and experience in software development, spanning different programming languages and frameworks.
-**PLEASE NOTE** that the link to the projects are not included yet, but most can be provided upon request
+-**PLEASE NOTE** that the link to the projects are not included yet, but most can be provided upon request

 ## Table of Contents